sosise/sosise-docs/documentation/session.md

 }
 ```

-## Storing Data
+## Storing Data in the Session
-To store data in the session:
+To store data in the session, simply assign the data to the appropriate session key:

 ```typescript
 request.session['users'] = [